rsek/dataforged/moves/moves.md

 **When you search for clues, ask questions, analyze evidence, or do research**, roll +wits.

 On a **strong hit**, you discover something helpful and specific.
 The path you must follow or action you must take to make progress is made clear.
-Envision what you learn (__Ask the Oracle__ if unsure), and take +2 momentum.
+Envision what you learn.
+Then, take +2 momentum.

 On a **weak hit**, the information provides new insight, but also introduces a complication.
-Envision what you discover (__Ask the Oracle__ if unsure), and take +1 momentum.
+Envision what you discover.
+Then, take +1 momentum.

 On a **miss**, your investigation unearths a dire threat or reveals an unwelcome truth that undermines your quest. __Pay the Price__.